 Based in Switzerland, a country with strict privacy laws, ProtonVPN only logs the user’s name, email address, IP address, timestamp, and billing information.
 No browsing history is kept.

 ProtonVPN uses OpenVPN and WireGuard protocols to encrypt internet traffic, which are the strongest and most secure in the industry.
 It also supports advanced features, such as Tor over VPN, so no websites can track your device, and ProtonVPN connects your device automatically when it uses an insecure Wi-Fi network.

 VPN encryption is enabled automatically, and a kill switch is included.
 It allows the user to choose between UDP or TCP connections.
 ProtonVPN comes with 256-bit encryption by default.

-|+ Free with no ads or speed limits||– Email-only support|
+|+ Free version with no ads or speed limits||– Unreliable speeds|

 |+ Streaming service support|

 PrivadoVPN is a zero-log VPN offering excellent speeds at an affordable price, plus a free VPN with 10GB of data every month.

 PrivadoVPN operates its own IP backbone network and server infrastructure that has extremely fast speeds, making it ideal for streaming in HD, torrenting, or gaming.

 PrivadoVPN is based in Switzerland, so your information is protected by strong Swiss privacy laws that are well respected throughout the world.